 - This was a touch confusing and the name of the folders I created ended up being the “page” portion of my URL, i.e., mybahs.com/youtube.

 - Inside of each folder, I created a file called .htaccess

 - I only needed one line of code in each of these files.
-Here is the code for our YouTube link (The color is only for explanation don’t try to change the color of your code):
+Here is the code for our YouTube link:

 Redirect 301 /youtube/ https://www.youtube.com/channel/UCz7JabRVcO06gPkahqKyBUQ

-- The blue portion is the command.
-Redirect 301 tells the machine that it is going to be swapping out the URL of the red portion and replacing it with the URL found in the green portion.
+- The first portion is the command.
+Redirect 301 tells the machine that it is going to be swapping out the URL of the middle portion and replacing it with the URL found in the last portion.